Consensys/verax-documentation/get-involved/governance/overview-of-governance.md

 #### 2.5 The Future of Verax Governance

-Goverance is not meant to be a static, but rather evolve over time as the community grows.
+Governance is not meant to be a static, but rather evolve over time as the community grows.
 Therefore, the governance process will be reviewed on an ongoing basis, and feedback is welcome from the community an how the protocol is governed.